pedrocarrico/pimon/README.md

 The mock implementations are programmed in C and mimic the output of _vmstat_ and _free_.
 They just change and generate some random values on the observed stats using /dev/urandom.
-To use them you must first compile them using _make_ and then include the bin directory of this project in your $PATH to have them available when you run the stats checker.
+To use them you must first compile them using _make_ and then include the bin directory of this project in your $PATH to have them available when you run the sinatra application.
 The temperature stat is only available with the latest Raspbian distro (2012-09-18) on your Raspberry Pi and will (may) not work if you're developing on other systems.